Personality Change After Bariatric Surgery

 It’s a fact that 80% of bariatric surgery patients are women, and it’s also a fact that women initiate most divorce actions.

-Despite the fact that men who undergo bariatric surgery have a significantly lower weight loss, and experience more medical complications, men report significantly higher satisfaction levels, and feel better psychologically post-surgery post surgery than women.
+Despite the fact that men who undergo bariatric surgery often have a lower weight loss, and experience more medical complications, men report significantly higher satisfaction levels, and feel better psychologically post-surgery post surgery than women.
+But they still can experience profound and perplexing personality changes.

 Research clearly shows that there is a greater intra-psychic pressure on women undergoing bariatric surgery.
 For women, bariatric surgery is a decision fraught with personal and cultural expectations.